Agoda – Introducing Human Centered Design to an established Fortune 100 corporation

 Agoda is the leading online accommodation booking service in South East Asia.
-A part of Booking Holdings Group (formerly The Priceline Group), It is the sister company of Booking.com, Kayak, Priceline.com, OpenTable and RentalCars.com
+A part of Fortune 100 company Booking Holdings Group (formerly The Priceline Group), It is the sister company of Booking.com, Kayak, Priceline.com, OpenTable and RentalCars.com

 Measure of Success

-All teams engaging in a human centered design process for all new features
+All customer facing product teams engaging in a human centered design process

 Before introducing any changes to the product design process, I wanted to understand the challenges that we might face and need to overcome.
-To accomplish this, I first went about observing the various teams in action to understand how each team approached their product.
+To accomplish this, I first went about observing the various teams in action to understand how each team and their PM approached their product.

 In doing so I came away with some key observations –